 - K&K Keramik Pot is FREE of Lead and Cadmium keeps the nutrition packed in sauerkraut and pickled vegetables.
 Keramic Pot is fired at 1260 C.

-- High Quality Keramik Crock comes with Deep Gully that allows expelling of gas and prevents entry of insects, dust and air.
-Fermentation pot is acid resistant and dishwasher.
+- High Quality Keramik Crock comes with Deep Gully that allows expelling of gas and prevents entry of outside air.

 - Handles on both the sides of this Fermenting Pot, eases the transportation and lifting.

 - Thick .6"(1.5 cms) base ensures Stability and walls are .4" makes it durable to use.
 Sauekraut Crock Pot 5 L from Kerazo comes with pot, lid, weighing stones and recipe book.